-During past announcements, we tried using toll-free telephone numbers that trial participants could call to receive the results.
+During past announcements, we tried using tollfree telephone numbers that trial participants could call and receive the results.
 We were excited about using a new way to communicate, but in the end, few people chose to call.
-Instead, we found that face-toface meetings with the trial participants and community stakeholders were the most effective and most appreciated means to communicate results.
-This included visiting community stakeholders and trial participants who were not able to attend results meetings. the country level to ensure consistency.
+Instead, we found that face-to-face meetings with the trial participants and community stakeholders are the most effective and most appreciated means to communicate results.
+This included visiting community stakeholders and trial participants who were not able to attend results meetings.
 Step 6.
 Decide in advance how to inform the study's participants-and make this a key element in your dissemination plan.
 Consider strategies to prepare participants and stakeholders for various potential outcomes from the outset.